 Skip to main content

 Choose this approach if you want complete control over the try-on button’s design and placement, but still want Genlook’s pre-built widget to handle photo uploads, generation, and result display.
-There are two ways to set this up, depending on how much control you need.
+With this setup, you enable the lightweight global app embed and wire the button up manually in Liquid anywhere in your theme.

 Setup